awslabs/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis-on-aws/README.md

 export DIST_OUTPUT_BUCKET=my-bucket-name

 #default region where resources will get created
+#Use "us-east-1" to get publicly available data from AWS solution bucket
 export REGION=my-region

-#default name of the solution
+#default name of the solution (use this name to get publicly available test datasets from AWS S3 bucket)
 export SOLUTION_NAME=genomics-tertiary-analysis-and-data-lakes-using-aws-glue-and-amazon-athena

-#version number for the customized code
+#version number for the customized code (use this version to get publicly available test datasets from AWS S3 bucket)
 export VERSION=latest
 ```